pac85/pac85.github.io/engine.md

 At this point UI is rendered on top and the final image is produced.

+# Audio

+My engine also includes a simple spatial audio renderer that I made from scratch.
+The actual audio output is handled by a rust library calledrodio.
+I implemented the following features:

+- Binaural audio
+Using the overlap save method to perform the convlution between the HRTF and the audio signal.
+- Reverberation using a Schroeder filter
+- Inverse square fallof

+The audio rendered is made to be simple, modular and extensible.

 # First efforts

 I started working on my own engine after being let down by how much "magic"